calroc/joypy/docs/README.md

 # Some Jupyter Notebooks and other material.

+All of the notebooks are also available as HTML and Markdown files (generated using nbconvert) so you can view them without running Jupyter.

 In order to run the [Jupyter Notebooks](https://jupyter.org/index.html) you need Jupyter (obviously) and you should install `Joypy`.
 Here's an example using `virtualenv` from the `joypy/` directory:

     virtualenv --system-site-packages <DIRNAME>